Exus Blog Article

 That includes being able to support multiple application instances running in the same infrastructure.
 This way, multiple installations with different portfolios, currency, languages, etc. can be hosted under the same physical or virtual server(s).

-EXUS has partnered with banking groups to implement blueprint-based C&R systems that have provided headquarters and subsidiaries with systems that substantially increase collections results, support local and group KPI monitoring, and show ROI just months after implementation.
+EXUS has partnered with banking groups to implement blueprint-based C&R systems that have provided headquarters and subsidiaries with systems that substantially increase collection results, support local and group KPI monitoring, and show ROI just months after implementation.